ubports/locationd/docs/reference/dbus-api.md

 ## Object structure

-The service exposes a central DBus object at the path `/com/ubuntu/location/Service`
+The service exposes a central DBus object at the path `/core/locationd/Service`

-Session objects are available on paths selected by the service when a session is created via the `CreationSessionForCriteria` method from the `com.ubuntu.location.Service` interface.
+Session objects are available on paths selected by the service when a session is created via the `CreationSessionForCriteria` method from the `core.locationd.Service` interface.

 ## Available interfaces

-The main interface used to communicate with the service is `com.ubuntu.location.Service`.
+The main interface used to communicate with the service is `core.locationd.Service`.
 It gives a client control to create a new session to listen for position updates or to register a provider which can deliver additional position updates to the service.

-### com.ubuntu.location.Service
+### core.locationd.Service

 ### Methods